google-research/tensor2robot/README.md

 # This can be passed to a sess.run function to evaluate the model.
 ```

-If you use `TFExportedSavedModelPolicy`, note that your T2RModel should not query
+If you use `TFExportedSavedModelPolicy`, note that your T2RModel should not
-the static batch shape (`x.shape[0]`) in the graph.
-This is because placeholder
+query the static batch shape (`x.shape[0]`) in the graph.
+This is because
-generation creates inputs with unknown batch shape, causing static shape
+placeholder generation creates inputs with unknown batch shape `None`, causing
-retrieval to fail.
-Instead, use `tf.shape(x)[0]` to access batch shapes
+static shape retrieval to fail.
+Instead, use `tf.shape(x)[0]` to access batch
-dynamically.
+shapes dynamically.

 ## Working with Tensor Specifications